simplcommerce/docs/docs/index.md

 # Introduction to SimplCommerce

 SimplCommerce is a simple, cross platform, modularized ecommerce system built on .NET Core.

+---

-It is built based on:
+SimplCommerce is built based on:

 - ASP.NET MVC Core 2.0.0 on .NET Core 2.0.0
 - Entity Framework Core 2.0.0